 Dean Baker, a couple of days ago at Huffington Post, called on readers to go to Chicago to participate in peaceful protests during the annual meetings of the American Bankers Association on October 25 to 27.
 A coalition of community, labor, and consumer groups are organizing this “Showdown in Chicago.”

-If you saw Michael Moore’s Capitalism: A Love Story, a disconcerting bit was his discussion of a series of research reports put out by Citigroup for some of its asset management client in 2005 on “Plutonomy”.
+If you saw Michael Moore’s Capitalism: A Love Story, a disconcerting bit was his discussion of a series of research reports put out by Citigroup for some of its asset management clients in 2005 on “Plutonomy”.
 It argued that a world ordered to suit the whims of the top 1% was well underway.
 The only thing that might get in the way was that the other 99% had the force of numbers on its side.

 Sometimes it takes a show of numbers to change the dynamic.
 As Baker pointed out: